Kileak/CTF/2017/asis2017/pwn/crc/readme.md

 calcCrc(ptrInput, crcSize);
 ```

 So, if everything goes right, ptrInput is pointing to the string, the user entered and gets used as the argument for the CRC function.
-But since it's directly behind the input string (s) itself and *gets* is used, we can overwrite the pointer with some arbitrary address.
-With this we're able to create a checksum for the data that's stored at any address.
-A step forward, but still, we will only get the CRC value for the data at this address.
-Thus, we need a method to reverse it in order to get the original value that's stored there.
+But since it's stored directly behind the input string (s) itself and *gets* is used, we can overwrite the pointer with some arbitrary address.
+With this, we're able to create a checksum for the data, that is stored at any address.
+But still, we will only get the CRC value for the data at this address.
+Thus, we need a method to reverse it in order to get the original value.

 To make this easier, we can pass a size of 1, so the CRC function will only calculate the checksum for one byte.
-We'll still need a way to reverse this but since we're now only considering one byte, there will be only 256 possible checksum values.
+We'll still need a way to reverse this, but since we're now only considering one byte, there will be only 256 possible checksum values.
 This should be easy to brute force.

 Ripped the CRC initialization method and the calculation method directly from the binary and created a short c script with it (see *crchelper.c*), which will generate a lookup table with the checksums for every possible byte.